 This should seem obvious, but you’d be surprised how many people don’t keep their hands clean.
 You should be sanitizing your hands or washing them multiple times a day, not just when you go to the bathroom.

 That’s right – get moving.
 Everyone’s motivation to exercise tends to drop with the temperature, but this is the time you need to be on top of your fitness.
 When you exercise, you increase your circulation and your blood flow.
-This means that the components of your immune system are also better circulating, so your body has a better chance of finding an illness and fighting it off before it spreads.

 Plus, exercise is known for having overall physical and mental health benefits.
 When it starts to get cold out, we miss out on that vitamin D that was so plentiful in the summer.
 For some people, the changing of seasons can cause a specific type of depression called Seasonal Affective Disorder (SAD).
 The onset of SAD generally begins in the fall and continues throughout the winter months.
 This is why it’s more important than ever to stay motivated and take care of your health – being active is a great place to start!